janim2/TekMoment/README.md

 # TekMoment
 Willing to learn?
 This is TekMoment a learning platform created as an extension of the T.V program.
-Learn about programming from this repo and have fun doing so
+Learn about android programming from this repo and have fun doing so